Want to fall in love with Oaxaca as much as I did?

 - LOCATION: Google Maps

 There is a famous Instagram photo of a row of cacti reflected in a pool of water.
-When I visited, the pool was empty in order to prevent mosquitoes from proliferating and causing a dengue fever outbreak.
+When I visited, the pool was empty to prevent mosquitoes from proliferating and causing a dengue fever outbreak.

 5. Visit the Solidad Basilica